Matching Impatient and Heterogeneous Demand and Supply: Introduction

-The MP is based on the invariant states of a fluid model (Definition~\ref{def:fluid model}), as mentioned earlier.
-We show that the fluid model starting from any initial state converges to an invariant state as time becomes large (Theorem~\ref{Th:steadySMB}), which requires characterizing all the invariant states (Proposition~\ref{prop:Chofinvariant}).
-Our convergence proof is non-trivial when viewed in light of the fact that such a result for the fluid model approximating the single class many-server queue with reneging was only shown recently in \cite{atar2021large} (despite being worked on for many years), because dealing with the measure tracking the age-in-service is complicated.
-In our analysis, we observe that the aforementioned difficulty is eliminated in matching systems with reneging, allowing a complete convergence proof for this general setting.
+The MP is based on the invariant states of a fluid model (Definition~\ref{Definition:IM}), as mentioned earlier. \amy{Our asymptotic optimality results mentioned in the previous paragraphs require showing that } the fluid model starting from any initial state converges to an invariant state as time becomes large (Theorem~\ref{Th:steadySMB}).
+Our convergence proof is non-trivial when viewed in light of the fact that such a result for the fluid model approximating the single class many-server queue with \amy{impatience} was only shown recently in \cite{atar2021large} (despite being worked on for many years), because dealing with the measure tracking the age-in-service is complicated.
+In our analysis, we observe that the aforementioned difficulty is \amy{not present} in matching systems, \amy{because when service is instantaneous the need for an age-in-service measure is eliminated (an observation also leveraged in \cite{DCN2018}). }

 The remainder of the paper is organized as follows.
 We end Section~\ref{sec:Introduction} by reviewing related literature.
 In Section~\ref{sec:Model description}, we provide a detailed model description.
 In Section~\ref{sec:DRMUP}, we propose our matching policies.
 A fluid model is presented in Section~\ref{sec:fluid model}.
 In particular, we present asymptotic approximations for the stationary mean queue-lengths, and we show the impact of the patience time distributions.
-In Section~\ref{sec:Performance Analysis}, we introduce our high-volume setting and we study the asymptotic behavior of our proposed matching policies.
-In Section~\ref{sec:PSB}, we study a platform without holding costs and we propose a matching policy that does not require the knowledge of the system parameters.
-Concluding remarks are contained in Section~\ref{sec:conclusion}.
-All the proofs are gathered in Appendices~\ref{ap:proofs}--\ref{sec:markovChain}.
+In Section~\ref{sec:Performance Analysis}, we introduce our high-volume setting and we study the asymptotic behavior of our proposed matching policies. \levi{In Section~\ref{sec:SimJK} we demonstrate numerically that our policies perform well in both high volume and non-asymptotic simulations.} In Section~\ref{sec:PSB}, we study a platform without holding costs and we propose a matching policy that does not require the knowledge of the system parameters.
+Concluding remarks are \amy{made} in Section~\ref{sec:conclusion}.
+All the proofs are given in \amy{the Appendix.}